 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Easton Investments Limited is an asset management business based in Australia.
-Easton Investments shares (EAS) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.89 – an increase of 18.67% over the previous week.
+Easton Investments shares (EAS) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Easton Investments has a trailing 12-month revenue of around $91.7 million.
 If you're looking to buy shares, check out the steps below.